-- How much does the backpack for carrying toddlers and babies weigh?
+- How much does the backpack for carrying toddlers weigh?

 - Are there any weight or height minimums or restrictions for the child backpack carrier than you need to be aware of?

-- How is your baby or toddler strapped into the backpack carrier?
-Is it a 5 point harness kept my kids inside the backpack carrier.
+- How is your toddler strapped into the backpack carrier?
+I always liked how securely the 5 point harness kept my kids inside the backpack carrier.

 - How easily can you adjust the height of the seat for your little one?